Updated 06 January 2025

 Symptoms

-Symptoms usually start between four to eight days (but can be from three to 12 days) after the infective bite.
-Symptoms are usually self-limiting, and include sudden onset of fever, headache, stiff joints, aches, and pains and, in some cases photophobia (sensitivity to light), diplopia (double vision), nausea and persistent vomiting, and occasionally more severe symptoms, such as haemorrhage, neurological symptoms, and meningitis.
+Symptoms include sudden onset of fever, headache, stiff joints, aches, and pains and, in some cases photophobia (fear of light), diplopia (double vision), nausea and persistent vomiting, and occasionally more severe symptoms, such as hemorrhage, neurological symptoms, and meningitis.

-Symptoms can last from five to seven days.
-Direct human-to-human transmission of the virus has not yet been documented.
-The overall prognosis is good, and deaths are extremely rare.
-The risk of transmission appears to be highest during the rainy season, during which the breeding of midges is increased.
+Symptoms can last from five to seven days, Direct human-to-human transmission of the virus has not yet been documented.

 Vaccines and treatment

-There are no vaccines to prevent OROV or specific treatment for OROV disease.
+There are no vaccines to prevent, or specific treatments for, Oropouche virus disease.

-Oropouche outbreak in South America and imported cases in Europe
+Oropouche outbreak in South America and imported cases in North America and Europe

-Anyone travelling to, or within affected countries in the Americas, especially Cuba and Brazil should take precautions to prevent midge and mosquito bites.
-The European Centres for Disease Control (ECDC) assess the risk of infection for travellers or residents to affected areas in Americas as low, provided they adopt protection measures against midges and mosquito bites including using fine mesh mosquito nets in beds, wearing clothing that covers legs and arms, and applying repellents containing DEET, IR3535 or icaridin.
-As midges are much smaller than mosquitoes, traditional mosquito nets will not protect against their bites.
+Protective measures include using fine mesh mosquito nets in beds, wearing clothing that covers legs and arms, and applying repellents containing DEET, IR3535 or icaridin.
+Midges are much smaller than mosquitoes so traditional mosquito nets will not protect against their bites.

 For further information about OROV transmission refer to the Pan American Health Organization website.